 Inference.
-Given that monetary policy shocks are weak instruments, a key question is how severe size distortions are using standard Wald inference, and how well the weak instrument robust procedures control size in practice.
+Given that monetary policy shocks are weak instruments in the Smets and Wouters (2007) DGP and realistic sample sizes, a key question is how severe size distortions are using standard Wald inference and how well the weak instrument robust procedures control size in practice.
 It is well known that robust procedures may still perform poorly when the number of instruments is large (Bekker 1994).
 Barnichon and Mesters (2020), for example, report severe size distortions for AR inference with long lag sequences of instrumenting shocks.
 Since SP-IV uses HN_z moments, it potentially faces the same theoretical "many-moments" problem as 2SLS with HN_z instruments (Han and Phillips 2006; Newey and Windmeijer 2009).

-Table 4 reports empirical rejection rates for nominal 5% tests of the true values of the full parameter vector, $\beta = [\gamma_b, \gamma_f, \lambda]'$ for sample sizes of T = 250, 500 and 5000.
-To better assess distortions due to many moments, Table 4 also reports results for $N_z = 3$ and H = 20, see the Online Appendix for details.
-Note that size distortions related to weak instruments will generally decrease with T since the first-stage relationships remain fixed and identification strength therefore improves with T.
+Table 4 reports empirical rejection rates for nominal 5% tests of the true values of the full parameter vector, $\beta = [\gamma_b, \gamma_f, \lambda]'$ for sample sizes of T = 250, 500, and 5000.
+To better assess distortions due to many moments, Table 4 also reports results for $N_z = 3$ and H = 20; see the Online Appendix for details.
+Note that size distortions related to weak instruments will generally decrease with T since the first-stage relationships remain fixed, and identification strength improves with T.